 Composed of muscle tissue, vocal cords are the two small elastic bands within the larynx.
 When air is exhaled through the trachea, it passes through the closed vocal cords, causing them to vibrate and produce noise.

 When you are not speaking, the vocal cords remain open and allow you to breathe.
-Occasionally, the small elastic bands become damaged, which impacts breathing, speaking, eating and coughing, Damaged vocal cord exercises aim to help you regain control of your vocal cords and throat.
+Occasionally, the small elastic bands become damaged, which impacts breathing, speaking, eating and coughing, according to Cleveland Clinic.
+Voice exercises to strengthen vocal cords aim to help you regain control of your vocal cords and throat.

 If the damage to your vocal cords has caused them to become weak, strengthening exercises may help your condition.
 Pronouncing words and phrases that begin with a vowel tend to be the best exercises for activating the vocal cords.
 The Aurora Health Care website recommends repeating the phrase "Ah-Ah-Ah" with a hard onset 10 times at least three times per day.
 Throughout the day, challenge yourself to repeat words that begin with vowels, such as "upstairs, elephant, ignore, accident and owl."
 As you say the words, try to emphasize the first sound.

-Relaxing the Throat
+Relax the Throat

 Learning how to relax the throat can help you maintain control of your breathing and damaged vocal cords.

 - Lie on the ground with your knees bent and feet flat on the ground.